ivotron/quiho-popper/paper/paper.md

     machine doesn’t have just faster memory sticks, but also better CPU, chipset, etc.).

 ![An example profile showing the relative importance of features for an execution of the `hpccg` miniapp [@heroux_hpccg_2007].
-The y-axis denotes the relative performance with respect to the most importante feature, which corresponds to the first one on the x-axis (from top to bottom).
+The x-axis corresponds to the relative performance value, normalized with respect to the most important feature, which corresponds to the first one on the y-axis (from top to bottom). @Sec:feature-importance describes in detail how feature importances are calculated.
 ](pipelines/single-node/results/figures/hpccg.png){#fig:hpccg-irup}

 The advent of cloud computing allows us to solve (1) using solutions